-• One-on-One interaction with the Media
+One-on-One interaction with the Media

-Direct interaction of Managing Director of the Company with Press Correspondents of leading news organizations was organized and Interviews were published in different leading newspapers.
+Direct interaction of Managing Director of the Company with Press Correspondents of leading news organisations was organised and Interviews were published in different leading newspapers.

-Coverage in Electronic Media
+• Coverage in Electronic Media

 There has been extensive coverage of the Company in leading electronic and digital media channels.